Zandr0id/TwilightOS/README.md

 # TwilightOS
 ----
 This is a project that is intended to become my every day use OS.
 I want to learn how to make the tools that I use everyday.
 It's still in the very first stages, but there are promising resultes so far.
-It's going to be somewhat POSIX complient so porting software is possible, and it will have some unix-likeness to it.
+I'm not going for a Unix clone, but I will include Unix design choices that I think are good ones, and there will be just enough POSIX compliance to port some software.
 The future plan is to use it as a base to develope standalone applications for it, like a code IDE and web browser.
 Perhaps even a complier or language interpreter.

 ## Building
 ----